Athens travel tips

-If you've bought your airline tickets for a holiday to Greece and you're trying to find the ultimate cultural experience in the Greek capital of Athens, here's a travel tip ... check out scheduled performances at the Odeon of Herod Atticus pictured below.
+If you’ve bought your airline tickets for a holiday to Greece and you’re trying to find the ultimate cultural experience in the Greek capital of Athens, here’s a travel tip … check information on scheduled performances at the Odeon of Herod Atticus pictured below.

 Construction of the Odeon began in 161BC and finished in 161AD.
 The Odeon was shaped as a theatre so it could cater for both theatrical and musical presentations... although the ancient architects probably weren't planning for a 2003 concert by Jethro Tull.